• Two-Time NFCA Midwest Region Coaching Staff of the Year (2013 & 2014)

 After orchestrating an offensive revival at Colorado State, Diane Miller is producing an encore performance in Lincoln.
 Nebraska's offense has exploded under Miller's watch, as the Huskers have set more than 35 school records entering her ninth season in 2017.
 Nebraska's record-breaking performances come on the heels of Miller's nine seasons at Colorado State, when the Rams' offense set 44 conference records and 14 school records.

-Individually, Husker hitters have combined to earn 29 all-conference honors, 17 all-region accolades and five All-America awards under Miller.
-In her work as Nebraska's catching instructor, Miller has coached four different catchers to six all-conference awards in her first eight seasons.
+Individually, Husker hitters have combined to earn 29 all-conference honors, 17 all-region accolades and seven All-America awards under Miller.
+In her work as Nebraska's catching instructor, Miller has coached four catchers to six combined all-conference awards in her first eight seasons.

 A two-time member of the NFCA Midwest Region Coaching Staff of the Year, Miller has helped Nebraska to a pair of NCAA Regional titles, a trip to the Women's College World Series and a share of the 2014 Big Ten regular-season championship in the past four seasons alone.